minupjames/test_user_registration/README.md

     - This file implements functions to test the user registration functionality.
 The functionalities are exposed via a View class.
 5. test_data.py
     - This file contains test data for test.py

+To run the program, clone the module and run:
+   >> python3 test.py